Understanding the Functions of Accounting

 Accounts receivable:

 Proper financial accounting ensures that the payments due to the company are received on time.
-A management accountant tracks the business profits regularly to ensure that revenue flow into their bank accounts is not interrupted.
+A management accountant tracks the business profits and metrics like days sales in accounts receivable regularly to ensure that revenue flow into their bank accounts is not interrupted.

 Accounts payable: